 St Margaret's Church

-Westminster Abbey is a mixture of architectural styles, but considered the finest example of Early English Gothic (1190–1300).
-It's not...
+A splendid mixture of architectural styles, Westminster Abbey is considered the finest example of Early English Gothic (1190–1300).
+It's...

 St Stephen's Entrance